micronaut-projects/static-website/posts/2020-05-29-meet-micronaut-data.md

-title: Meet Micronaut Data: This is the data access toolkit you've been looking for
+title: Meet Micronaut Data: This Is the Data Access Toolkit You've Been Looking For
 author: Graeme Rocher
 description: In this complimentary, on-demand webinar, Micronaut co-founder, Graeme Rocher, demonstrates how you can use Micronaut Data to achieve significantly reduced cold starts, astonishingly lean memory consumption, and dramatically improved performance.
 video: https://www.youtube.com/watch?v=3jZcHQIs8dw
 date: May 29, 2020
+image: 2020-05-29.jpg
 ---

 # [%title]

 [%date]

-#webinar
+Tags: #webinar

 Micronaut Data is a database access toolkit that uses ahead-of-time (AoT) compilation to pre-compute queries for repository interfaces that are then executed by a thin, lightweight runtime layer.
 Since Micronaut Data does not do any query translation at runtime, the performance gain is significant.